theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/causality1.md

     df_print: paged
 ---

 **Disclaimer**: statistics is hard - the chief skill seems to be the ability to avoid deluding oneself and others.
-This is something that is best and quickest learned via an apprenticeship in a group of careful thinkers who care about getting things right.
+This is something that is best and quickest learned via an apprenticeship in a group of careful thinkers trying to get things right.
 Tutorials like these can be misleading, in that they give the illusion of competence.
 This tutorial was written as a way for me to learn, not as an exposition by an experienced practitioner.
 However, I hope this serves as a useful read, expecially since I link to other, deeper resources.

 If you want to peek into how a statistician thinking carefully approaches this subject, you could hardly do better than the [Causal Mixtape](https://mixtape.scunning.com/) and [Statistical Rethinking](https://xcelab.net/rm/).
 If you are totally new to all this causal stuff, do read [The Book of Why](https://dl.acm.org/doi/10.5555/3238230) (no, really).